Emyrk/nampower/SCRIPTS.md

 - `itemId` (number): The item ID to check

 **Returns:**
-A Lua table with the same structure as GetSpellIdCooldown (see above).
+A Lua table reference with the same structure as GetSpellIdCooldown (see above).

 **Notes:**
 - Returns the longest cooldown among all spells associated with the item